Heterogeneity in Cost-Effectiveness Analysis

 Example: Signaling Demand

-The following example demonstrates the potential for signaling demand by reflecting heterogeneity in health economic decision-making (Kohli-Lynch & Briggs, 2016).
-The framework of stratified cost-effectiveness analysis was employed to establish a demand curve for PCSK9 inhibitors (PCSK9-I) for the primary prevention of CVD in statin intolerant, hypercholesterolaemic individuals in a subset of the Scottish population.
+The following example demonstrates the potential for signaling demand by reflecting heterogeneity in health economic decisionmaking (Kohli-Lynch & Briggs, 2016).
+The framework of stratified cost-effectiveness analysis was employed to establish a demand curve for PCSK9 inhibitors (PCSK9-I) for the primary prevention of CVD in statin-intolerant, hypercholesterolemic individuals in a subset of the Scottish population.

 Elevated LDL-C is a well-established risk factor for CVD and PCSK9-I are a class of LDL-C-reducing medications.
-PCSK9-I are currently labelled by the Federal Drug Agency in the United States and European Medicines Agency in the EU for individuals with familial hypercholesterolaemia.
-They are priced at more than £4,500 in the United Kingdom and are marketed as second-line treatment for familial hypercholesterolaemia in statin-intolerant individuals, with the aim of preventing cardiovascular events (SMC, 2016, 2017).
+PCSK9-I are currently labeled by the FDA in the United States and European Medicines Agency in the EU for individuals with familial hypercholesterolemia.
+They are priced at more than £4,500 in the United Kingdom and are marketed as second-line treatment for familial hypercholesterolemia in statin-intolerant individuals, with the aim of preventing cardiovascular events (SMC, 2016, 2017).

 Linear regressions were run to assess the relationship between reverse-engineered price and key patient characteristics.
 Hypothesis testing regarding the effect of different covariates on reverse-engineered price cannot be conducted reliably with a meta-model.
 However, results from linear regressions showed that the Scottish CVD Policy Model predicts that several factors may be drivers of reverse-engineered price, including sex, age, and baseline cholesterol levels.

 This example shows that there is a disconnect between drug pricing and health technology assessment.
-Decision-makers could achieve considerable welfare gains by exploiting heterogeneity in patient outcomes to make differential PCSK9-I treatment decisions for adults with familial hypercholesterolaemia in the Scottish population.
+Decision makers could achieve considerable welfare gains by exploiting heterogeneity in patient outcomes to make differential PCSK9-I treatment decisions for adults with familial hypercholesterolemia in the Scottish population.